Philip Snowden, 1st Viscount Snowden: Chancellor of the Exchequer: 1929–1931

 Snowden was again appointed Chancellor after Labour formed a government in 1929, after emerging as the largest party in the general election.
 His economic philosophy was one of strict Gladstonian Liberalism rather than socialism.
 His official biographer wrote, "He was raised in an atmosphere which regarded borrowing as an evil and free trade as an essential ingredient of prosperity".

 He was the principal opponent to any radical economic policy to tackle the Great Depression, and blocked proposals to introduce protectionist tariffs.
 In 1930 he rejected the Mosley Manifesto issued by junior Labour ministers led by Oswald Mosley proposing a programme of high spending on public works and autarkic Imperial Preference to combat unemployment.
 The government eventually collapsed over arguments about a budget deficit when Snowden accepted the Committee on National Expenditure's recommendations for budget cuts while a significant minority of ministers led by Arthur Henderson, the National Executive Committee, and the General Council of the Trades Union Congress refused to enact cuts in unemployment benefits.

 Snowden retained the position of Chancellor during the National Government of 1931.
 As a consequence he was expelled from the party, along with MacDonald and Jimmy Thomas.
 In a BBC Radio broadcast on 16 October 1931, he called Labour's policies "Bolshevism run mad" and contrasted them unfavourably with his own "sane and evolutionary Socialism".
 Snowden decided not to stand for parliament in the election of October 1931.
 At that election, Labour's number of seats declined catastrophically from 288 to 52.
 It was during that year he had prostate gland surgery, following which his health and mobility declined.

-Robert Skidelsky is representative of the Keynesians who have charged that Snowden and MacDonald were blinded by their economic philosophy that required balanced budgets, sound money, the gold standard and free trade, regardless of the damage that Keynesians thought it would do to the economy and the people.
+Robert Skidelsky was representative of the Keynesians who have charged that Snowden and MacDonald were blinded by their economic philosophy that required balanced budgets, sound money, the gold standard and free trade, regardless of the damage that Keynesians thought it would do to the economy and the people.
 However, with the decline of Keynesianism as a model after 1968, historians have re-evaluated Snowden in a more favourable light.
 Ross McKibbin argues that the Labour government had very limited room to manoeuvre in 1929–31, and it did as well as could be expected; and that it handled the British economy better than most foreign governments handled theirs, and the Great Depression was less severe in Britain than elsewhere.
 Future Prime Minister Harold Wilson would also be inspired by Snowden's policies to resist a devaluation of the pound sterling in 1967.